SAP-archive/iot-application-services-sdk-nodejs/README.md

 > Hint: If you would like to see what is happening in the background, you can enable the logging to console via ``set DEBUG=ae_nodewrapper:*``.

-__5. Moving forward:__

-_For more complex examples and usage, please refer to the [Wiki](https://github.com/SAP/iot-application-services-sdk-nodejs/wiki)._
+## Known Issues
+NA

+## How to obtain support
+Please create an issue within this GitHub repsitory.

 ## Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 Lint and test your code using `npm test`.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+We use [Semantic Versioning](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/SAP/iot-application-services-sdk-nodejs/tags).

+## To-Do (upcoming changes)
+NA

 ## License
 Copyright (c) 2017 SAP SE or an SAP affiliate company.
 All rights reserved.

 This file is licensed under the Apache Software License, v.
 2 except as noted otherwise in the [LICENSE file](LICENSE).